Executive Committee of the Petrograd Soviet: Parties and movements

 In May (1917), after having been expanded, the Ispolkom had 72 members.
 Of these 23 were Mensheviks, 22 Socialist Revolutionaries and 12 Bolsheviks.
 The remaining 15 members' party affiliation at that time isn't known.

 After the October Revolution all other February-revolutionary parties soon boycotted the Bolsheviks, but the Left Social Revolutionaries.
 During some months in 1918, after the complete breakdown in the Bolshevik-Menshevik negotiations, two members of the Left Socialist Revolutionaries joined Lenin, Trotsky and Stalin in a "Inner Cabinet" Government.

+10 (41.6%) of the 24 members of the governing bureau of the Petrograd Soviet were Jewish.

 As the Russian Civil War broke out, the last traces of anything that even resembled parliamentary democracy, vanished.
 Inside the Bolshevik Party a certain limited debate between the "great Bolsheviks" remained for some years, but this passed slowly but surely away while Stalin ensured a new total autocracy.